 What is Interchange Differential Pricing?

 Since early 2011, nearly every payment processor in Canada has begun to utilize interchange differential as the primary pricing method.
 The story is similar for many payment processors in the US.
 Unfortunately for merchants, interchange differential pricing makes monthly statements hard to decipher and expensive.
 Below is a breakdown of how it works:

 Above is an example of Interchange differential using a Visa Infinite "premium" credit card.
-The examples uses a common quote of "1.59% qualified" and "0.30% non-qualified".
-Unlike our competitors, we proudly offer Cost+ Pricing to all of our merchants.
+The examples use a common quote of "1.59% qualified" and "0.30% non-qualified".
+Unlike our competitors, we proudly offer interchange plus pricing to all of our merchants.
 We charge a low, single markup on your total transaction, with no "qualified" or "non-qualified" rates.

 First, the processor will quote you a "qualified rate" such as 1.59%.
 However, this rate only applies to a very specific type of Visa and Mastercard (consumer cards) that have been used as part of a Chip and PIN transaction for card-present transactions.
 All other credit card types including infinite cards, premium cards, and corporate cards - as well as credit cards that are manually keyed or processed online, do not "qualify" for this rate.